Demiurge-S/Code-of-Co-Authorship/README.md

 ---

 ## Contact
-For inquiries and collaboration: [вуьшгкв"зкщещтюьу]
+For inquiries and collaboration: [demiurd@proton.me]